Anshuman-47/Githubdemo/README.md

 # Githubdemo
-thus is a github demo repository
+this is a github demo repository